overheat/dockerfile/README.md

-docker build .
-or
-docker build --no-cache .
-if you want to build from scretch.
+`docker build .`or`docker build --no-cache .`//if you want to build from scretch.